Waadtss/ArReverseDictionary/README.md

 During the evaluation phase, submissions are expected to reconstruct the same JSON format.

-The test JSON files will contain the "id" key, and either the "gloss" key (in the reverse dictionary track)
+The test JSON files will contain the "id" key, and either the "gloss" key (in the RD and CLRD tasks)

-In the reverse dictionary, participants should construct JSON files that contain at least the two following keys:
+In both RD and CLRD, participants should construct JSON files that contain at least the two following keys:
  + the original "id",
  + any of the valid embeddings ("sgns" or "electra" key in AR/EN)